nini111/git_test1/readme.txt

-git is a distributed yyyy  version control system git is free gggggg  software
+git is a distributed yyyy  version control system git is free gggggg  softwaref